Inside: How to make slime without glue or borax that’s safe for kids of all ages!

 Since these safe slime recipes are made with food ingredients, they won’t keep for weeks like glue-based slimes.
 The good news is that these edible slime recipes are usually inexpensive to make, and they are safer than glue and borax slime!

-These edible slimes are best enjoyed the day they are made, but you can store in an air-tight container in the fridge for a day or two.
+These edible cornstarch slimes are best enjoyed the day they are made, but you can store in an air-tight container in the fridge for a day or two.
 You may need to rehydrate before playing the next time.
 I also don’t recommend tasting these slimes after the first day of play.
+(Since these glue free slimes are perishable, always check for signs of mold before using on the next day).

 More slime safety tips below: